jjpickering10/CI-MS3-CoastalCatchIOW/docs/testing/TESTING.md

 - If there is no match.
 A message is displayed to the user indicating no results found.
 This is for both the locations page and each individual locations page.

 ***Contact Forms***

+- Tested both apply guru form and contact form.
+Both need all required fields.

+- Both successful form posts return notification message.

 ***User Stories***
 ***Other***

+- Tested 404 error page with URL that doesnt exist.
+Returns the custom 404 page.

-- Logout function returns to login page
+- Logout function returns to login page.

+- Clicking back in the browser after logging out will return to login page if the previous page required session data.

 First Time Visitor Goals